jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
-- Today
+- Pack 1
-    - Optimize: Is setPath being called when you just move your mouse?
-    - What if you just HOLD RMB to move and it doesn't even path, it just moves you in that direction?
-        - TODO: if you die when moving by stepping on spikes the new move function overrides the animation and it stays walking
-        - TODO: Clean: Remove old onMoveEvents?
-Not used anymore
     - bug: critical: Casting on self causes infinite recursion and kills self even if you only cast with one hurt
+    - Bug: Archers on level 2 have more health than archers on level 1
+    - bug: Game didn't go to game over when i died by walking into spikes
+    - Restore planning view graphics for force move spells
     - Allow casting no target spells (like decoy) at end of range instead of saying "out of range"
-    - Restore planning view graphics for force move spells
+    - Add 'loading' after clicking `join game`
+    - Make predictions consider the effect of forceMove, like `push, AOE` should show the prediction circle in the end location of the push
-- Next
+- Pack 2
-    - Controls could show on escape menu instead of always
     - Prevent hang on await
+    - Bug: I pushed a unit into lava and the game is hanging on an await
+    - **critical** Brad's game got stuck on Message Type 9 Couldn't pick an upgrade
+        - Develop a way of better logging where it's hanging
+    - Could use Promise.race and a timeout wrapper as a bandaid to make sure game never hangs and reports where it would have
-    - Philosophy
+- Pack 3
-        - Make "rules for copy"
-            1. Does the word suggest more than what really happens. (ex: bite != damage)
-            2. Numbers are meaningless, use percentages instead. (ex: "Increase cast range by 10%")
-        - Explain everything, use popups more than once with a "do not show again" button

-    - Add 'loading' after clicking `join game`
     - The great refactor
         - Group topics in folders: audio, graphics, gamelogic, etc
             - cleanly separated
         - Add window.headless
-    - **critical** Brad's game got stuck on Message Type 9 Couldn't pick an upgrade
-        - Develop a way of better logging where it's hanging
-    - Could use Promise.race and a timeout wrapper as a bandaid to make sure game never hangs and reports where it would have
-- 2022.07.04
-    - Standalone Server
+- Pack 4
     - Server should be able to send syncs that will wait to execute until turn changes so it doesn't interrupt animations and mess up the state when it syncs
     - Add "preparing" animation used to reduce desyncs due to network latency, so that if multiple users are casting spells at the same time, the wizard bending down to "charge" as soon as the current user clicks, masks a delay to make sure it doesn't conflict with other spells.
 It'll send the spell over the network as soon as the user clicks but waits to cast it so that there aren't conflicting spells making desyncs on multiple clients.
+    - **critical** Figure out how to broadcast player movement (due to the new system) to multiple clients
+- Pack 5
+    - Fix: bad-pathing.mkv in videos folder
+        - seed: 0.6450583331398443
+    - cloned self doesn't show magic animation when they cast
+    - priest is attacking /dealing damage to him but he's not a vamp. how?
+    - can't drag spell from book to toolbar if it's already in toolbar
+- Pack 6
+    - Standalone Server
-- 2022.07.05
+- Pack 7
     - Unit Crowding
-    - Tell Che to separate walls from floor in new biomes

 - Ordered next tasks
     - all SFX
         - all spells